MichaelCurrin/code-cookbook/recipes/shell/ssh/index.md

 ### Deploys

-To create an SSH deploy key and use it for GitHub actions, see the [Deploy key](/recipes/ci-cd/github-actions/tokens/deploy-key.md) of the CI/CD Github Actions section of this project.
+To create an SSH deploy key and use it for GitHub actions, see the [Deploy key](/recipes/ci-cd/github-actions/tokens/deploy-key.md) of the CI/CD GitHub Actions section of this project.